Dee-McG/ChatToTheMat/README.md

 # Chat To The Mat
 Chat To The Mat is an online chat service where users can create online friendships.
 A premium subscription service is available to users that allows access to our 'Gold Rooms' and enables the private messaging functionality.
+The live website can be found [here](https://chat-to-the-mat.herokuapp.com/).

 ## Table of Contents
 * [User Experience Design (UX)](#User-Experience-Design)